 Step 2: Check your credit score

 Week 1.
-Once you know how much you owe and how much to budget, you can start considering which debt consolidation solution offers you the most value.
-Before you make a decision, you’ll need to consider which options you’re eligible for.
+Once you know how much you owe and how much to budget, consider which debt consolidation solution offers you the most value.
+Before you make a decision, consider which options you’re eligible for.

 Step 3: Compare, compare, compare

 Week 2.
-When comparing balance transfer credit cards, there are a few key questions you should ask yourself to determine which card is right for you:
+If you’re considering consolidating your debt, there are a few key questions you should ask yourself to determine which option is right for you:

 - When does the promotional offer end?
-If your card comes with a 0% offer, it’s likely that it will only last for 6 to 24 months.
+If a balance transfer card comes with a 0% offer, it’s likely that it will only last for six to 24 months.
 Calculate whether you could repay your entire balance by the end of this period.
-If not, consider a card with a longer promotional period or a debt consolidation loan.
+If not, consider a debt consolidation loan or a card with a longer promotional period.

 - How much can I transfer?
-Most cards only accept balance transfers up to a fixed amount (or a percentage of your total debt) If your balance exceeds this amount, then you’ll be unable to transfer the entire amount.
+Most balance transfer credit cards only accept balance transfers up to a fixed amount (or a percentage of your total debt).

 - Other fees and features.
-Details such as the annual fee, interest rates on purchases and rewards programs could also impact how you use the card during and after the balance transfer is in place.
+For balance transfer cards, details such as the annual fee, interest rates on purchases and rewards programs could also impact how you use the card during and after the balance transfer is in place.